pasqua1e/f5-automation-labs/docs/class1/module4/lab1.rst

 .. note:: Note that because this declaration uses the generic template, the service does not have to be named serviceMain

-Modify the Generic virtual with something other than ServiceMain, Virtual Address to 10.1.20.103, port 8080 and add the pool and the serverAddresses to 10.1.10.107 and 10.1.10.108.
+Modify the Generic virtual with something other than <generic_virtual>, Virtual Address to 10.1.20.103, port 8080 and add the pool and the serverAddresses to 10.1.10.107 and 10.1.10.108.

 Add the target information before the tenant application::